Gedalyahu Fuchs: Biography

-Fuchs was born in Transylvania and joined a local Jewish football club Shimshon at the age of 15.
-At the age of 18, after his family disowned him for his fascination with football, Fuchs moved to Chernivtsi, where he played for the local Hakoah club.
+Fuchs was born in Mateești, Vâlcea County, and joined a local Jewish football club Shimshon at the age of 15.
+At the age of 18, after his family disowned him for his fascination with football, Fuchs moved to Cernăuți, where he played for the local Hakoah club.
 In 1931 Fuchs immigrated to Palestine and joined Hapoel Haifa, where he played until his retirement in 1947, with his final match played against visiting MTK Budapest.
 Fuchs was part of the team that reached the 1932 Palestine Cup final, which was abandoned as Hapoel Haifa left the pitch in protest over the referee's decision to award their opponents, British Police a penalty kick.

 Fuchs was part of the national team squad for the 1934 World Cup and 1938 World Cup qualification tournaments, playing four matches and captaining the team.

 After retiring, Fuchs joined the board of Hapoel Haifa and coached the team's youth team and senior team.